stateset/stateset-api/docs/PLATFORM_COMPARISON.md

 # StateSet Rust API vs. Major Commerce Platforms

-This document provides a high‑level overview of the StateSet Rust API and compares it to commonly used commerce platforms: Shopify, Magento (Adobe Commerce), Medusa, commercetools, fabric, VTEX, and Commerce Cloud (Salesforce).
+This document provides a high‑level overview of the StateSet Rust API and compares it to commonly used commerce platforms, plus how it stacks up against major OMS and ERP systems.

 ---